yanlin-duan/yanlin-duan.github.io/_posts/2017-04-29-cheatsheetappliedMLpart2.md

 TODO.

-# Principal Component Analysis
+# Dimensionality Reduction

-## What is PCA and why
+## Linear, Unsupervised Transformation -- PCA

 PCA rotates the dataset so that the rotated features are statistically uncorrelated.
 It first finds the direction of maximum variance, and then finds the direction that has maximum variance but at the same time **is orthogonal** to the first direction (thus making those two rotated features not correlated), so on and so forth.

-When to use: PCA is commonly used for dimension reduction (select up to first k principal components), visualization of high-dimensional data (draw first v.s. second principal components), regularization and feature extraction (for example, comparing distance in pixel space does not really make sense; maybe using PCA space will perform better)
+When to use: PCA is commonly used for linear dimension reduction (select up to first k principal components), visualization of high-dimensional data (draw first v.s. second principal components), regularization and feature extraction (for example, comparing distance in pixel space does not really make sense; maybe using PCA space will perform better)

 Whitening: rescale the principal components to have the same scale; Same as using StandardScaler after perfoming PCA.

+### Why PCA (in general) works

+PCA finds uncorrelated components that maximizes the variance explained in the data.
+However, only when the data follows Gaussian distribution, zero correlation between components implies independence, as the first and second order statistics already captures all the information.
+This is not true for most of the other distributions.

+Therefore, PCA 'sort of' makes an implicit assumption that data is drawn from Gaussian, and works the best when representing multivariate normally distributed data.

-## Important notes
+### Important notes

 - PCA, compared to histograms or other tools, is used because it can capture the interactions between features.
 - Do scaling before performing PCA.
 Imagine one feature with very large scale.
 Without scaling, it’s guaranteed to be the first principal component!